 What is Celiac Disease?

-Celiac disease is a serious autoimmune disorder that can occur in genetically predisposed people where the ingestion of gluten leads to damage in the small intestine.
-It is estimated to affect 1 in 100 people worldwide.
-Two and one-half million Americans are undiagnosed and are at risk for long-term health complications.
+Celiac disease is a serious autoimmune disease that occurs in genetically predisposed people where the ingestion of gluten leads to damage in the small intestine.
+It is estimated to affect 1 in 100 people worldwide, but only about 30% are properly diagnosed.

 Celiac disease is hereditary, meaning that it runs in families.
 People with a first-degree relative with celiac disease (parent, child, sibling) have a 1 in 10 risk of developing celiac disease.

 Celiac disease can develop at any age after people start consuming gluten.
 Left untreated, celiac disease can lead to additional serious health problems.

 Long-Term Health Effects

 People with celiac disease have a 2x greater risk of developing coronary artery disease, and a 4x greater risk of developing small bowel cancers.